umeshkaul/using-ai-mcp-tools-for-troubleshooting-kubernetes/README.md

 # Building an AI-Powered Kubernetes Troubleshooting Assistant with MCP

 Agentic AI + MCP is changing how we troubleshoot Kubernetes.
-Built a quick Go prototype that uses the MCP protocol to run tools like `kubect` and `k8sgpt` on live clusters.
+Built a quick Go prototype that uses the MCP protocol to run tools like `kubectl` and `k8sgpt` on live clusters.

 ## 1. High-Level Overview